top of page

 Now would be a good time to tell you more things centering on and near 1940 BEFORE America entered the war.

 By 1941, the world was about two years into the Second World War.
 During this time for the most part, the people of the United States were not at war.
-In 1940, there was the Fall of Western Europe and Dunkirk.
+The people in the British Isles were the last bastion of hope and Democracy.
+Songs in Great Britain when things were still not good, from a 2018 recording of the D-Day Darlings, with authentic songs of the early war period, when all needed a breath of hope and sunshine.
+1940 was the year of the Fall of Western Europe and Dunkirk, and the Battle of Britain.

 In effect there were three German Armies that raced through Europe: Army Group A ran through the Ardennes Forest, with 45 divisions; Army Group B with multi-prong spearheading units thrust through the Low Countries; and Army Group C kept those ally forces on the Maginot Line in check.